ClifHouck/unified/README.md

 ```bash
 UNIFIED_HAVE_UNIFI_API_HOST=true go test -v ./test/integration/
 ```

+This will run an integration test that uses `./build/unified` to send requests to `https://unifi` and verify results.

 >[!WARNING]
 >While designed to be non-destructive to existing application objects and
 >configuration, some non-`GET` endpoints are called.
 Please take a look at